Diegolaquino/Fakehabibs/README.md

 # habibs

-A new Flutter project.
+Projeto clone habibs.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Delivery application.

 A few resources to get you started if this is your first Flutter project: